imagej/imagej.github.io/_pages/2014-10-01_-_ImageJ_Ops_Hackathon.md

 Please direct questions about Ops to the [ImageJ forum](http://forum.imagej.net/).

-Thanks to everyone involved for all the hard work, patience and enthusiasm\!
+Thanks to everyone involved for all the hard work, patience and enthusiasm!